ksafranski/Node-FSAPI/README.md

 fsapi.delete(path, callback);
 ```

-Callbacks for each method returns the response from the server by passing in the `data` argument.
+Callbacks for each method returns the response from the server (validated by default, see below) by passing in the `res` argument.

 ### Validate